 Retailers to Washington: Spend!

-Retailers, specifically the board of directors of the National Retail Federation, recently called on Congress to stimulate the economy by action to "put dollars back in consumers' pockets to fuel and sustain economic growth."
+New York – Retailers, specifically the board of directors of the National Retail Federation, are calling on Congress to stimulate the economy by action to “put dollars back in consumers’ pockets to fuel and sustain economic growth.”

 Essentially, the issue boils down to taxes.